michaeljones/matcha/README.md

 Some errors, mostly syntax, will be picked up by the Rust code but it is possible to generate invalid modules and so the Gleam compiler will pick up further errors.

-## Status

-Beta.
-The project has had some attention and the test coverage is good.

 ## Syntax